aryanp4ndey/Vuesic/README.md

 - Material pooling to minimize object creation
 - Efficient texture loading with `useTexture` hook
 - Optimized render loop with `useFrame`
-- WebGL support detection with graceful fallback
+- WebGL support detection with graceful fallback to a simple image grid

 ## 📝 License